doedje/jquery.soap/options.md

 type: **string**
 default: _null_

-Used as namespace prefix for all elements in request in combination with [namespaceURL](#namespaceURL)
+Used as namespace prefix for all elements in the request element, in combination with [namespaceURL](#namespaceURL)

 _This option ONLY applies when the request XML is going to be built from JSON [data](#data)._
 ```